Juan-Jones/blogsphere/content/blog/best-freelance-websites.md

 Contently is a freelance platform that connects businesses with publishers.
 This company takes pride in being the only business in its marketplace to take the three-step approach to solve clients' promotional issues.
 They start by targeting world-class talent publishers (you).
 Next, they identify a content strategy (digital marketing) for their client.
 The last step involves targeting enterprises.
 The combination of these steps equals content mastery (marketing solution).

-### Fiverr

-{{< image src="images/post/fiverr.jpg" caption="Fivver" alt="Fivver" height="493" width="1024" position="center" command="fill" option="q100" class="img-fluid" title="Fiverr" webp="false" >}}

-There are several opportunities to [make money on Fiverr](/blog/how-to-make-money-on-fiverr) including graphic designing, logos, games, posters, flyers, business cards, postcards, social media, and many others.
-One of the most beneficial aspects of Fiverr is there are lots of businesses and gurus who use Fiverr's services.
-So independent contractors can get paid what they're worth.
-And you can name your price.
-Customers will give positive ratings and feedback if you provide them with excellent service.
-Consequently, you will attract more customers.

 ### Freelancer

 {{< image src="images/post/freelancer.jpg" caption="Freelancer" alt="Freelancer.com" height="688" width="1024" position="center" command="fill" option="q100" class="img-fluid" title="Freelancer" webp="false" >}}

-Why choose {{< cloakedlink "Freelancer" "https://www.freelancer.com/get/freelegitmonefve" "Recommends Freelancer" >}}Freelancer.com.
+Why choose {{< cloakedlink "Freelancer.com" "https://www.freelancer.com/get/freelegitmonefve" "Recommends Freelancer" >}}.
 For starters, there are many reasons to use Freelancer.com.
 To begin with, it's an established network that is liked by most independent contractors.
 Freelancer.com employs over 40 million workers and on-demand workers around the world.
 The company has a global reach that services 24-7 countries, regions, and territories.
 In addition, memberships are free.
 More importantly, members can quickly find gigs and get paid.

 ### ProBlogger